GFynbo/100DaysofCode/Round1.md

 Again, busy with finals and studying today so progress is definitely slower.
 I managed to move the database from sqlite3 to postgresql relatively painlessly.
 I also added django-map-widgets as a package for the website for planned location functionality in the future.
 ***
 *Decent progress, more tomorrow*

+## Day 12 - December 18th, 2017
+With the last day of finals looming large on my mind, I had to stop mid-corrections on the styling of the home page and site as a whole.
+Tomorrow after my finals I will fix the styling and move on with getting current location and updating the user model to reflect that.
+***
+*Pretty good progress, more tomorrow*